 If you cannot qualify to borrow more funds with your current lender or cannot be approved due to outstanding collections, CRA tax owing, debt servicing ratios too high, poor credit history and so on, a private lender may have more flexibility with assisting in these situations.

-Some private mortgage lenders in Ottawa can work the costs and payments into the loan allowing you access to the funds with no money out of pocket up front and no payments throughout the year, to help those with current cash flow challenges.
+Some private mortgage lenders in Ottawa can work the costs and payments into the total mortgage allowing you access to the funds with no money out of pocket up front and no payments throughout the year.
+This can help with current cash flow challenges.

-Private mortgages come other fees.
+These mortgages come with fees.
 However if borrowing over 80% of the value of the property, mortgage insurer fees (ie CMHC) will not be applicable.